Elsie Howey: Activism

 She went further on 5 September 1910, when Howey and two other suffragettes, Vera Wentworth and Jessie Kenney, assaulted Prime Minister Asquith and Herbert Gladstone while the men were playing golf, and pursued Asquith to his holiday home, left protest cards, saying 'Release Patricia Woodlock' and other suffragette materials in his private garden.
 Howey's violent tactics were criticised by some other members of the WSPU who called for her removal from the union.
 The actions proved too much for Mary Blathwayt's family.
 Her mother, Emily, resigned from the WSPU and her father, Linley, wrote letters of protest to Christabel Pankhurst, Howey and Wentworth.
 Pankhurst was told that Howey and Wentworth could not visit their house again.
 Wentworth sent them a long reply expressing regret at their reaction but noting that "if Mr. Asquith will not receive deputation they will pummel him again".

 In January 1910, Lady Constance Bulwer-Lytton was imprisoned and forcibly fed at Walton Gaol.
 In response, Howey broke the gaol governor's windows so that she too would be jailed in support of Lytton.
 Lytton in turn called Howey the "most dear one of our members".

 In April 1910, she received national attention after leading "a WSPU demonstration through London dressed as Joan of Arc, in a full set of armour" on horseback a role also played by nineteen year old actress Marjery Bryce.
 In July she was arrested again for demonstrating in Penzance.
 She was imprisoned for seven days, during which time she undertook a hunger strike and fasted for 144 hours.
 During 1910 Howey worked to introduce the suffrage movement to Plymouth and Torquay.
+When the 1911 census was taken, she participated in the suffragette boycott of the census and refused to be enumerated, writing "Votes for Women" on her form.

 Howey was jailed at least six times in her career as a suffragette.
 She often took hunger strikes in prison and endured forcible feeding; on one such occasion it took her four months to recover from the resultant throat injuries.
 Her last arrest was in December 1912 after setting off a fire alarm.
 She was sentenced to four months' imprisonment but was released early after a prolonged hunger strike that resulted in the breakage of almost all of her teeth from forcible feeding.

 Howey was awarded a Hunger Strike Medal 'for Valour' by the WSPU.